-- It gives everyone an equal voice.
+- Family Counseling gives everyone an equal voice.
 I am trained to observe and detect what isn’t necessarily said out loud.
 I can help a child find words to express their needs, which is much harder for children than adults.

-- It’s a safe place.
+- Family Counseling is a safe place.
 A rule is established at the beginning of therapy that no one can be punished outside of session for what they say IN session.
 All members must agree to this rule.

 - Everyone learns to communicate.
 I teach skills, such as using “I feel” instead of “you should” and to avoid the use of “never” or “always” when talking to loved ones.
 Defenses are lowered and love can flow more freely.

-- It helps you see things from their point of view.
+- Family Counseling helps you see things from their point of view.
 I can help each member of the family articulate desires and feelings, then teach you how to reflect that back in a calm way.